 - Break Up Song: "The Shrine/ An Argument".

-- Digital Piracy Is Evil: Averted.
-Robin Pecknold has come out in defense of downloading songs off the internet, saying this is how he acquired much of the music that inspired him.
+- Digital Piracy Is Okay: Robin Pecknold has come out in defense of downloading songs off the internet, saying this is how he acquired much of the music that inspired him.

 - Out-of-Genre Experience: At the end of "The Shrine / An Argument", what seems like a calm, folky outro is suddenly interrupted by a Free-Jazz-style segment featuring an atonal horn section.
 The jarring effect is presumably meant to represent the eponymous Argument in musical form.